 A group of merchants, most from the Main Dempster Mile shopping district, decried what one called "predatory enforcement" of new parking rules at an Evanston Transportation and Parking Committee meeting Wednesday evening.

-Julie Matthei, co-owner of Hewn Bread on Dempster Street, claimed parking enforcement officers are "are staking out our neighborhoods, customers and employees" and that customers from out of town "don't want to come here anymore" because of the tickets they're getting.
+Julie Matthei, co-owner of Hewn Bread on Dempster Street, claimed parking enforcement officers "are staking out our neighborhoods, customers and employees" and that customers from out of town "don't want to come here anymore" because of the tickets they're getting.

 Alderman Cicely Fleming, 9th Ward, said it now seems like parking enforcement officers "are everywhere."